 - Why an IKEA sofa can be a good option for your home

 - How to make IKEA sofas look like they are not coming from IKEA (AKA. look more expensive!)

 - What to look for when buying an IKEA sofa

-The end goal is that with those tips and hacks on choosing and upgrading your IKEA sofa, your guests won’t believe they are actually coming from IKEA ?
+The end goal is that with those hacks on choosing and upgrading your IKEA sofa and courches, your guests won’t believe they are actually coming from IKEA ?

 Why IKEA sofa?
 It’s actually more than the cost